-Too many meeting areas are set up and lit like an interrogation room.
+Too many meeting areas are set up and lit like interrogation rooms.
 Empty white walls with harsh lighting isn’t welcoming or interesting, so getting everyone to focus and be creative is incredibly difficult in this type of environment.

 Brainstorming conference room design ideas is your chance to channel your inner Joanna Gaines!
 Even adding small details to the design of your conference room can make a huge difference in the productivity of a meeting.
 Whether you add a colorful accent wall, custom-branded signage or an inspiring piece of wall art, your meeting area can transform from a dull four-walled room into an inspiring center of creativity.

-Think of this from your employees’ and clients’ points of view.
+Start by thinking of styles from your employees’ and clients’ points of view.
 Are they going to be excited to spend an hour inside four white walls with no windows and harsh lights beating down on them?
-Everyone will likely be a lot more comfortable and inspired to work with a little bit of design and personality.
+Everyone will be much more comfortable and inspired to work with a little bit of design and personality.

-At the same time, don’t go crazy with the design of your conference rooms.
+Disclaimer: At the same time, don’t go crazy with the design of your conference rooms!
 Overdoing it can lead to distracted employees.